prefix-dev/pixi/docs/features/pytorch.md

     ```

 With `conda-forge` you can also install the `cpu` version of PyTorch.
-A common use-case is having two environments, one for CUDA machines and one for none-CUDA machines.
+A common use-case is having two environments, one for CUDA machines and one for non-CUDA machines.

 === "`pixi.toml`"
     ```toml title="Adding a cpu environment"